Zibbet Review: A Guide to Online Selling for Artists

 Although Zibbet could be quite useful for artists and entrepreneurs, it’s not without its faults.

 The most notable is that the company does not offer any free services.
-This is different from sites like Etsy, which provides you access to certain features for free.
+This is different from sites like Aftcra or Etsy, which provides you access to certain features for free.

 We also would have liked to have seen a bit more of a perk for annual subscribers.
 Right now, they only save $12 per year per channel if they choose to sign up yearly instead of monthly.